gabrielpagella-clip/provider-user-position-migrator/README.md

 # provider-user-position-migrator

-Utility to migrate COMPLETED provider user positions to transactions for a user
+Utility to migrate COMPLETED ProviderUserPositions entities to Transaction entities for a user

 Change these values for the user you want to migrate